crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue in the PostgreSQL wire protocol implementation that could cause clients to receive a ``Only write operations are allowed in Batch statements`` if the client relied on the behavior that closing prepared statements should implicitly close related portals.

 - Fixed a bug that led to ``is null`` predicates against ``ignored`` objects fields to always evaluate to true.